 by Alexis Bossous College Now Ladders for Leaders Summer 2014 Intern Marymount Manhattan College, 2013

 Differentiate yourself from the masses!
 Exhibit your talents!
 Let your voice be heard!
 CUNY College Now offers a vast variety of programs that provide students with the opportunity to get ahead and earn college credits while still in high school.
-One of College Now’s newest programs is the Summer Mock Trial Program which was offered at The City College of New York (CCNY).
+One of College Now’s newest programs is the Summer Mock Trial Program offered at The City College of New York (CCNY) in 2014.

 Students participated in a lecture-based course in the morning where they received 3 college credits.
 In Political Science 126: Introduction to the Legal Process, students studied the basic institutions, procedures, and theories of the administration of justice.
 They accomplished this by examining court proceedings, civil and criminal cases, and the operation of administrative and judicial tribunals.
 Students related what they learned during their lecture to groundbreaking cases, such as Gideon v.
 Wainwright and Miranda v.
 Arizona.
 In the afternoon students were engulfed in the invigorating world of the American legal process through a Mock Trial activity.
 Students were given the opportunity to walk in the shoes of prosecutors fighting for justice, witnesses questioned on the stand, and defense attorneys seeking the truth.
 One student mentioned, “I’ve learned more about courts, [legal] systems, mock trial procedures, career alternatives and different paths.
 It’s all interesting and fun.” ~C.B.